 What’s more, the colors of the Nike self-lacing shoes can be changed at just a touch of a phone when it is synced to an app.

-Moreover, the app could also collect performance data possibly in the near future.
+Moreover, the app could possibly collect performance data in the near future.

 What that could look like in the future is something that’s much more integrated with digital services but feels real time and feels contextual – Jordan Rice, part of Nike’s smart systems team that was involved in the making of the Adapt BB